Skip to main content

 Since you now have a smaller stomach, much less time is spent in this part of the digestive tract.
 This means that much more quickly than normal, food will begin its journey through what remains of your gastrointestinal (GI) tract—which includes both your stomach and your small intestine.
 Since the GI tract is meant to digest food over a prolonged period of time (think hours, not minutes), it has mechanisms in place that slow down what should be a fast passage through this area—one such mechanism is increased transit time.
 Increased transit time means that for whatever reason (most likely due to eating more fiber than your body is used to), food spends more time traveling through the small intestine.
 This means that there are higher concentrations of digestive juices in one area for an extended period—which often results in diarrhea.

 Just as water flushes through your system quickly when it is in high concentrations, the opposite also applies.
-When there isn’t enough water to dilute digestive juices that are produced by the body, diarrhea can be a result of dehydration.
-Oftentimes people think they are drinking plenty of fluids, but their urine output tells another story.
+When there isn’t enough water to dilute digestive juices that are produced by the body, watery diarrhea can be a result of dehydration.
+Oftentimes, people think they are drinking plenty of fluids, but their urine output tells another story.

 What to Do About Diarrhea After Gastric Sleeve Surgery?